PoC-dev/backup/README.md

    - accessed via `rsh` (unencrypted, more CPU efficient)
    - accessed via `ssh` (encrypted, when transferring over the internet)

-`Backup` looks in */etc/fstab* for backupable partitions.
-These must be of type ext2, ext3 or or ext4 and the dump-flag be set to >0.
+`Backup` looks in */etc/fstab* for backupable partitions/file systems.
+These must be of type ext2, ext3 or or ext4, and the dump-flag be set to >0.

+The dump-flag is used to decide which kind of backup to allow:
+- 0 means no automatic backup.
+- 1 mans level 0 and higher dumps are done automatically.
+- 2 mans level 1 and higher dumps are done automatically.
+- 3 mans level 2 and higher dumps are done automatically.
+- ...

+This is primarily meant for very large file systems with only few changes over prolonged time, such as archives.
+Doing level 0 dumps of those consumes a lot of time.
+If the dump-flag is set to 2 after an initial level 0 dump (with dump-flag=1), only small and quick differential backups to the last level 0 dump are done.

 ### Usage
 The following command line arguments apply: